 Home canning tomatoes are the one thing that I do the most of every year.
 Most of my basic staple recipes just canned tomatoes in some way, shape, or form.
 Thankfully, tomatoes are also one of the easiest things to can!
-I want to note that many newer recipes either use a pressure canner or citric acid to can tomatoes.
+I want to note that many newer recipes either use a pressure canner or citric acid (--Buy it from Mountain Rose Herbs) to can tomatoes.
 You will need to do one of these things if you are canning conventional tomatoes.
 If they are heirloom or organic they still should have enough acid in them to can regularly in a hot water bath.
 If you are brand new to canning you might want to check out my Canning and Preserving 101 video first.

 Gather your supplies.
 I used Tattler Reusable lids for this batch.
 You just use regular metal rims with them